What Are The 4 C’s of Diamonds?

 1 – Diamond Cut

 Diamonds can be cut into a multitude of shapes – and we’ll help you choose the shape you love best for your diamond engagement ring.

 Round brilliant cut diamonds are by far the most popular, and the most expensive.
 They’re proven to refract the most light, and give the most dazzling scintillation.
-Fancy cuts are generally cheaper.
+Fancy cut diamonds are generally cheaper.

 The main cuts used in engagement rings are;